astronomer/docs/learn/using-airflow-plugins.md

         MyLink(),
     ]
 ```
-The screenshot below shows an operator extra link called "HTTP cat" having been added to the custom CatHttpOperator in this [step-by-step tutorial](operator-extra-link-tutorial.md) on how to add operator extra links.
+The screenshot below shows an operator extra link called "HTTP cat" that was added to the custom CatHttpOperator.
+For more instructions, see this [step-by-step tutorial](operator-extra-link-tutorial.md) on how to add operator extra links.

 ![Cat Button](/img/guides/extra_links_tutorial_cat_button.png)